richeytastic/libbuild/README.md

 - `QT5_CMAKE_PATH`        Parent directory for Qt5Config.cmake (e.g. "D:/Qt/5.7/msvc2015\_64/lib/cmake/Qt5")

-This repository also comes with a convenient batch scipt for Windows ("makelibs.bat") but this requires the environment variable PYTHON\_EXE to be set to the python.exe you want to use (makelibs.bat is just a wrapper for makelibs.py).
+This repository also comes with a convenient batch scipt for Windows ("makelibs.bat") but this requires environment variable `PYTHON_EXE` to be set to the python.exe you want to use (makelibs.bat is just a wrapper for makelibs.py).

 The `makelibs.py` script will create subdirectories inside the build and installation